asjad99/Sequential-Decision-Making-/README.md

 ## Predictive Analytics with Machine Learning

 Machine Learning  Utilizes past observation data to predict future observations. e.g Can we predict which products that certain customer groups are more likely to purchase?

+In terms of impact most of AI technologies currently being deployed are still falling under this machine learning.

+According to andrew Ng:

+> Almost all of AI’s recent progress is through one type, in which some input data (A) is used to quickly generate some simple response (B).
+Being able to input A and output B will transform many industries.
+The technical term for building this A→B software is supervised learning.
+These A→B systems have been improving rapidly, and the best ones today are built with a technology called deep learning or deep neural networks, which were loosely inspired by the brain.

 According to J. Kolter at CMU: